srt32/blog/source/2013-10-18-cleaning-up-require-statements-with-ruby-s-global-variable.html.markdown

 ```

 This little trick allows you to be lazy with your require statements further
 down the road.
-This line will load onto your path your lib library so that your
+This line will load onto your path your lib directory so that your
 downstream require statments can look like

 ```